yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-file_search.md

 The **instructions/instructions_file_search.txt** file provides guidance on how the LLM should use File Search for grounding purposes.

-!!! info
-    The instructions direct the agent to search the "Contoso Product Information Vector Store" for additional Contoso product information.
-This vector store is specified in the `vector_store` function in `main.py`.
+We have added a new tool to the instructions for the agent.
+This tool directs the agent to search the "Contoso Product Information Vector Store" for additional Contoso product information.
+This vector store is specified in a call to the `FileSearchTool` SDK function in `main.py`.

 ### Run the Agent App